10 Incredible Ancient Roman Ruins in France

 2. Nîmes

 Nîmes, a small city in southern France, is the country’s hidden gem of Roman antiquity.
-Dubbed the “French Rome,” it holds so much Roman history, including relics and ruins that date back to the first century when the Romans used the city as the main trade route between Italy and Spain.
+Dubbed the “French Rome,” it holds incredible Roman history, including relics and ruins that date back to the first century when the Romans used the city as the main trade route between Italy and Spain.

 They also have the first-century Magne Tower (Tour Magne), which was part of the Roman walls and was the lookout point over the Via Domitia—the first Roman road built in Gaul.